onyx-platform/onyx/doc/user-guide/state-management.md

 ### Exactly Once Data Processing

 Exactly once data processing is supported via Onyx's filtering feature.
-When a windowing task's catalog has `:onyx/uniqueness-key` set, this key is looked up in the segment and used as an ID for whether the segment has been seen before.
-If it has been seen, then the segment is not processed.
-This key is persisted to the state log, along with the window changelog updates, so that the key can be recovered in case of a peer failure.
+When a task's catalog has `:onyx/uniqueness-key` set, this key is looked up in the segment and used as an ID key to determine whether the segment has been seen before.
+If it has previously been processed, and state updates have been persisted, then the segment is not re-processed.
+This key is persisted to the state log along with the window changelog updates, so that previously seen keys can be recovered in case of a peer failure.

 #### Considerations